 Job Purpose

-To work with the Executive Director, Deputy Director and other Assistant Director in the responsibility for and leadership of the Directorate.
-This will involve supporting the Mayor and Deputy Mayor in their statutory responsibilities in respect of Greater Manchester Police and the delivery of the Police and Crime Plan
+To work with the Executive Director, Deputy Director and other Assistant Director in the responsibility for, and leadership of, the Directorate.
+This will involve supporting the Mayor and Deputy Mayor in their statutory responsibilities in respect of Greater Manchester Police and the delivery of the Police and Crime Plan.

 This will include overseeing of strategic planning, provision of strategic advice and the core portfolio processes, budget, information and people management in defined areas of business.
 A key responsibility will be to drive the delivery of high quality, GM focused cost-effective services that support the GMCA in achieving its overall objectives on behalf of the communities of Greater Manchester.